kuviman/switch-resume/blog/async-continuations.md

 # Delimited async continuations

 [switch-resume](https://crates.io/crates/switch-resume)
-is an experimental crate I have released recently which provides [delimited continuation](https://en.wikipedia.org/wiki/Delimited_continuation) functionality is async Rust.
+is an experimental crate I have released recently which provides [delimited continuation](https://en.wikipedia.org/wiki/Delimited_continuation) functionality in async Rust.

 If you are not familiar with the concept of continuations, here I'll try my best to explain what it is.